-Section 8 takes up, once again, the legacy of slavery in terms of the large share (43%) of the black population in the former United States who would now be residing in the new nation called the Southern States of America.
-It discusses the need for a legal and political Agreement among the citizens of the USA as a whole, made in the course of negotiations preceding its dissolution, to protect that subpopulation from further discrimination.
-Section 8 also briefly raises the issue of the fast-growing population of Hispanics in the USA and the contrasting situation of Hispanics and African-Americans, especially in terms of the persistent and growing income and wealth inequality in the USA.
-Section 9 takes a final look at the closeness of the Blue/Red divide, down to the election of 2016: When the votes for the two main third-party challengers (Stein and Johnson) are allocated to the mainstream candidates, Clinton and Trump, the difference (out of over 136 million votes cast) is a small fraction of 1%.
+Section 9 takes up, once again, the legacy of slavery in terms of the large share (43%) of the black population in the former United States who would now be residing in the new nation called the Southern States of America.
+It discusses the need for a legal and political agreement among the citizens of the USA as a whole, made in the course of negotiations preceding its dissolution, to protect that subpopulation from further discrimination.
+Section 9 also briefly raises the issue of the fast-growing population of Hispanics in the USA and the contrasting situation of Hispanics and African-Americans, especially in terms of the persistent and growing income and wealth inequality in the USA.
+Section 9 takes a final look at the Blue/Red divide up to the election of 2020.
 The conclusions, in Section 10, argue that among the valuable and lasting benefits of dissolution, by far the most important will be putting an end to the destructive polarization of viewpoints among the citizenry which has been inexorably leading to extremism and, perhaps, political violence.
-If that tendency is not thwarted, it is possible that the uncertainties as to where this extremism will ultimately lead will be far more serious, and damaging, than those which would attend the creation of four independent new republics.